Sam Baker: Finding Grace In The Wake Of Destruction

-BAKER: Yeah.
-Both.
-They did this one once, and this one twice.
+BAKER: Yeah, both of them.
+They did this one once and this one twice.

-BAKER: It's got to be interior, almost, and - unless I turn it up real loud.
-If it's just in a room like this, it comes through like an old transistor radio, like a single small speaker with a lot of - you know, a long time ago TVs, when they went off the air, there was a high-pitched tone.
-I don't know if you remember that.
+BAKER: It has got to be interior almost, unless I turn it up real loud.
+If it's just in a room like this, it comes through like an old transistor radio, like a single, small speaker with a lot of - you know, a long time ago, TVs, when they went off the air, there was a high-pitch tone.
+I don’t know if you remember that.

 GROSS: Yeah, I do.

-BAKER: If you combine two or three of those tones in an atonal fashion, that's what the tinnitus is.
-So I don't really take pleasure in the beauty of sound right now, you know, like the sound of a cello or, you know, I don't - I mean, there was a time where I think I really loved just the quality of sound.
-And now, I don't really hear the quality of sound that much.
-There has to be something in it that I feel, something that pulls me in.
+BAKER: If you combine two or three of those tones in an A-tone fashion, that's what the tinnitus is.
+So I don't really take pleasure in the beauty of sound right now.
+You know, like the sound of a cello or, you know, I don't - I mean, there was a time where I think I really loved just the quality of sound.
+And now I don't hear the quality of sound that much.
+I have to - there has to be something in it that I feel, something that pulls me in.

 BAKER: Small town.